likexian/stathub-go/README.md

 ## LICENSE

-Copyright 2015-2019, Li Kexian
+Copyright 2015-2019 Li Kexian

-Apache License, Version 2.0
+Licensed under the Apache License 2.0

 ## About